 This LA neighborhood is a colorful and eclectic mix of historic homes, income property, and people.

 Angelino Heights is a neighborhood within the city of Echo Park.
 It’s boundaries are Echo Park Avenue on the west, that runs along the wonderful Echo Lake.
 Sunset Boulevard to the North, and the 101 Freeway.

 The main activity areas for Angelino Heights are Sunset Blvd and Echo Lake Park.
-Sunset Blvd has a host of café’s, record and book stores, bars, restaurants (including vegan options), and music venues- I personally love the echoplex.
-There is even a bike repair shop!
+Sunset Blvd has a host of café’s, record and book stores, bar 1, bar 2, bar 3, restaurants (including vegan options), art galleries, and music venues- I personally love the echoplex.
+There is even a bike shop!
 Once a year the neighborhood has a weekend festival called echo park rising that is quite well attended.